fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task02/task02.md

 - The outline planning and architectural design comes first (before the sprint cycles).
 - New and changed requirements are respected and the product/system backlog is updated during the sprint cycles.
 - The fine tuning design will be realized during a sprint cycle.
-- All components of the system must have running unit tests at the end of a sprint cycle.

 - Output: source codes with comments, running unit tests, UML-diagramms, system documentation, ...
 - Stakeholders: customer, developers